0

 Additionally, the dissemination of innovative technologies, such as mobile apps for weather forecasting and market information, can empower farmers to make informed decisions and enhance their productivity.

-In general, Yam production is vital for global food security and the livelihoods of millions of farmers.
+In general, yam production is vital for global food security and the livelihoods of millions of farmers.
 However, to ensure its sustainability, we must address the major challenges facing the industry.

 By adopting climate-smart practices, implementing integrated pest management, promoting sustainable land management, reducing post-harvest losses, and improving access to credit and technology, we can overcome these obstacles and secure a prosperous future for yam production.